mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 To make this approach feasible, `StateT` should support the whole set of
-primitive parsers, so we can work with it just like with `ParsecT`.
-In other
+primitive parsers, so that we can work with it just like with `ParsecT`.
+In
-words, it should be an instance of `MonadParsec`, just like it is an
+other words, it should be an instance of `MonadParsec`, just as it is an
-instance of not only `MonadState`, but also e.g. `MonadWriter` if its inner
+instance not only of `MonadState` but also, for example, of `MonadWriter` when
-monad is an instance of `MonadWriter` (in MTL):
+its inner monad is an instance of `MonadWriter` (in MTL):

 ```haskell
 instance MonadWriter w m => MonadWriter w (StateT s m) where …
 ```

-Indeed, we can lift primitives from inner instance of `MonadParsec` into
+Indeed, we can lift primitives from the inner instance of `MonadParsec` into
 `StateT`:

 ```haskell
 instance MonadParsec e s m => MonadParsec e s (StateT st m) where …
 ```

-`megaparsec` defines instances of `MonadParsec` for all MTL monad
+`megaparsec` defines instances of `MonadParsec` for all the MTL monad
-transformers so that the user is free to insert the transformers inside of
+transformers, so that the user is free to insert the transformers inside
-`ParsecT` or wrap `ParsecT` in those transformers achieving different kinds
+`ParsecT` or wrap `ParsecT` in those transformers, achieving different kinds
-of interactions between the layers of monadic stack.
+of interaction between the layers of a monadic stack.

 ## Lexing

 *Lexing* is the process of transforming the input stream into a stream of
-tokens: integers, keywords, symbols, etc. which are easier to parse than the
+tokens—integers, keywords, symbols, etc.—which are easier to parse than the
 raw input directly, or are expected as input to parsers created with parser
 generators.
 Lexing can be performed in a separate pass with an external tool
-such as `alex`, but `megaparsec` also provides functions that should
+such as `alex`, but `megaparsec` also provides functions that should simplify
-simplify writing a lexer in a seamless fashion, as part of your parser.
+writing a lexer seamlessly, as part of your parser.

-There are two lexer modules `Text.Megaparsec.Char.Lexer` for character
+There are two lexer modules: `Text.Megaparsec.Char.Lexer` for character
 streams and `Text.Megaparsec.Byte.Lexer` for byte streams.
 We will be using
-`Text.Megaparsec.Char.Lexer` because we work with a strict `Text` as the
+`Text.Megaparsec.Char.Lexer` because we work with strict `Text` as the input
-input stream, but most functions are mirrored in
+stream, but most functions are mirrored in `Text.Megaparsec.Byte.Lexer` as
-`Text.Megaparsec.Byte.Lexer` as well if you wish to work with `ByteString`s.
+well, should you wish to work with `ByteString`s.

 ### White space

 The first topic we need to cover is dealing with white space.
 It is helpful
-to consume white space in a consistent manner either before every token or
+to consume white space in a consistent manner, either before every token or
 after every token.
 Megaparsec's lexer modules follow the strategy “assume no
-white space before token and consume all white space after token”.
+white space before a token and consume all white space after a token”.

-To consume white space we need a special parser that we will refer to as
+To consume white space we need a special parser that we will refer to as a
 *space consumer*.
 The `Text.Megaparsec.Char.Lexer` module provides a helper
-allowing to build a general space consumer:
+for building a general space consumer:

 ```haskell
 space :: MonadParsec e s m